paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-004-office-of-the-secretary-of-defense.md

 (3) **Briefings.—** — Not later than 15 days after the submission of each report required by paragraph (1), the Director of Cost Assessment and Program Evaluation shall provide to the congressional defense committees a briefing on the contents of the report.

-**(h) Quarterly Briefings.—** Beginning not later than 30 days after the date of the enactment of this subsection, and on a quarterly basis thereafter, the Director of Cost Assessment and Program Evaluation shall provide to the congressional defense committees a briefing on the activities carried out by Director 22 So in original.
-Probably should be preceded by “the”. during the preceding quarter an 33 So in original. any ongoing activities of the Director as of the date of briefing.
+**(h) Quarterly Briefings.—** Beginning not later than 30 days after the date of the enactment of this subsection, and on a quarterly basis thereafter, the Director of Cost Assessment and Program Evaluation shall provide to the congressional defense committees a briefing on the activities carried out by the Director during the preceding quarter and any ongoing activities of the Director as of the date of briefing.

 ### Statutory Notes

 #### References in Text
-[Section 2334 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2334&num=0&edition=prelim), referred to in subsecs. (b)(1)(A) and (d)(1), was repealed by Pub.
-L. 116–283, div.
-A, title XVIII, §§ 1801(d), 1881(a), Jan.
-1, 2021, 134 Stat.
-4151, 4293, effective Jan.
-1, 2022, with additional provisions for delayed implementation and applicability of existing law.
-Subsecs. (a) to (h) of section 2334 were transferred to various provisions in chapter 222 of this title, with the same effective date and conditions, by Pub.
-L. 116–283, div.
-A, title XVIII, § 1812(b)(1), (3), (c)(1), (d), (e)(1), (f)(1), (g)(1), (h)(1), Jan.
-1, 2021, 134 Stat.
-4174–4177.

 The date of the enactment of this subsection, referred to in subsec. (h), is the date of enactment of Pub.
 L. 118–31, which was approved Dec.
 22, 2023.

 #### Prior Provisions